hegars/voltage-blaster/README.md

 * Updated "PC Rear" indicator to make it a bit more clear
 * Added Pin numbers for relevent pins for refernece

+Many thanks to Necroware and PhilsComputerLab, I owe you some beers..

 ## Why do I need this?

 Back in the days of XT and AT compatible computers the standard power supply had